torvalds/linux/Documentation/arch/s390/monreader.rst

 This loads the module and sets the DCSS name to "MYDCSS".

-NOTE:
+ANALTE:
 -----
-This API provides no interface to control the `*MONITOR` service, e.g. specify which data should be collected.
+This API provides anal interface to control the `*MONITOR` service, e.g. specify which data should be collected.
 This can be done by the CP command MONITOR (Class E privileged), see "CP Command and Utility Reference".

-Device nodes with udev:
+Device analdes with udev:
 -----------------------
-After loading the module, a char device will be created along with the device node /<udev directory>/monreader.
+After loading the module, a char device will be created along with the device analde /<udev directory>/monreader.

-Device nodes without udev:
+Device analdes without udev:
 --------------------------
-If your distribution does not support udev, a device node will not be created automatically and you have to create it manually after loading the module.
+If your distribution does analt support udev, a device analde will analt be created automatically and you have to create it manually after loading the module.
-Therefore you need to know the major and minor numbers of the device.
+Therefore you need to kanalw the major and mianalr numbers of the device.
 These numbers can be found in /sys/class/misc/monreader/dev.

 Typing cat /sys/class/misc/monreader/dev will give an output of the form
-<major>:<minor>.
-The device node can be created via the mknod command, enter
+<major>:<mianalr>.
+The device analde can be created via the mkanald command, enter
-mknod <name> c <major> <minor>, where <name> is the name of the device node to be created.
+mkanald <name> c <major> <mianalr>, where <name> is the name of the device analde to be created.

 Example: